This guide will explain step by step through the process to securely store files in Windows, so that you and only you can access them.

-- Launch TrueCrypt from your Start Menu, and click the Create Volume button.
+- On the main VeraCrypt window click the Create Volume button.

-- Make sure that Create an encrypted file container is selected, and click Next.
+- Select the Create an encrypted file container option and then click the Next button to continue.

-- Back at the Volume Location screen, click Next.
+- On the Volume Location screen, click the Select File… button.

-Now move your mouse around the Volume Format window.
-You’ll notice that as the cursor moves, the Random Pool characters change as well.
-The cursor movement helps to create a unique value that TrueCrypt will use.
+- You’ll need to create a completely random key, which is done by moving your mouse around the Volume Format window.
+You’ll notice that as the cursor moves, the Random Pool characters change.
+The cursor movement helps to create a unique value that VeraCrypt will use.
 After a good 30 seconds of mouse shaking, click the Format button.

 - And now your encrypted volume will be created.
 Depending on how large you decided to make the file and how fast your PC is, this can take anywhere from a few seconds to a few minutes.